UConvertX

 Quick Tips

 Memorize these common storage benchmarks for quick reference.
-A typical laptop SSD at 512 GB equals 0.512 TB.
-A standard external hard drive at 2,000 GB equals 2 TB.
-A high-capacity NAS drive at 8,000 GB equals 8 TB.
-The total storage in a four-bay NAS with 4 TB drives equals 16 TB raw or about 12 TB usable with RAID 5.
+In this calculator, 512 GB equals 0.5 TB, 1,024 GB equals 1 TB, and 2,048 GB equals 2 TB.
+A high-capacity NAS drive at 8,192 GB equals 8 TB.
 These reference points help you quickly estimate storage needs without reaching for a calculator.
 For understanding the fundamental relationship between bits and bytes that underlies all storage measurements, our bits to bytes converter explains the basics.

 GB to TB Reference Table